-Connection.
-Endpoint: The implementation-dependent representation used to access the RDMA connection.

-Connection.Protocol: The protocol version negotiated with the remote peer for this connection.

-Connection.Role: A value indicating whether the peer connection was initiated or accepted, and what message type is therefore expected.
-The value MUST be one of "ACTIVE", "PASSIVE", or "ESTABLISHED".

-Connection.MaxSendSize: The maximum single-message size which can be sent by the local peer for this connection.

-Connection.MaxReceiveSize: The maximum single-message size which can be received from the remote peer for this connection.

-Connection.MaxFragmentedSize: The maximum fragmented upper-layer payload receive size supported by the remote peer for this connection.

-Connection.MaxReadWriteSize: The maximum size of any RDMA transfer available for this connection.

-Connection.SendCreditTarget: The local peer's current Send Credit target to be requested of the remote peer.

-Connection.SendCredits: The local peer's current Send Credit limit, as granted by the remote peer.

-Connection.ReceiveCreditMax: The local peer's current maximum number of credits to grant to the remote peer.

-Connection.ReceiveCreditTarget: The remote peer's most recent credits requested of the local peer.

-Connection.ReceiveCredits: The local peer's current outstanding receive count.

-Connection.SendQueue: A list of outstanding messages awaiting transmission, with one optional remote memory token to be invalidated with the send.
-The list MUST be maintained in strict First-In First-Out (FIFO) order.

-Connection.FragmentReassemblyBuffer: A buffer used to reassemble the upper-layer data payload of received fragmented messages.
+- Connection.Endpoint: The implementation-dependent representation used to access the RDMA connection. - Connection.Protocol: The protocol version negotiated with the remote peer for this connection. - Connection.Role: A value indicating whether the peer connection was initiated or accepted, and what message type is therefore expected.
+The value MUST be one of "ACTIVE", "PASSIVE", or "ESTABLISHED". - Connection.MaxSendSize: The maximum single-message size which can be sent by the local peer for this connection. - Connection.MaxReceiveSize: The maximum single-message size which can be received from the remote peer for this connection. - Connection.MaxFragmentedSendSize: The maximum fragmented upper-layer payload receive size supported by the remote peer for this connection. - Connection.MaxFragmentedRecvSize: The maximum fragmented upper-layer payload receive size supported by the local peer for this connection. - Connection.MaxReadWriteSize: The maximum size of any RDMA transfer available for this connection. - Connection.SendCreditTarget: The local peer's current Send Credit target to be requested of the remote peer. - Connection.SendCredits: The local peer's current Send Credit limit, as granted by the remote peer. - Connection.ReceiveCreditMax: The local peer's current maximum number of credits to grant to the remote peer. - Connection.ReceiveCreditTarget: The remote peer's most recent credits requested of the local peer. - Connection.ReceiveCredits: The local peer's current outstanding receive count. - Connection.SendQueue: A list of outstanding messages awaiting transmission, with one optional remote memory token to be invalidated with the send.
+The list MUST be maintained in strict First-In First-Out (FIFO) order. - Connection.FragmentReassemblyBuffer: A buffer used to reassemble the upper-layer data payload of received fragmented messages.

-Connection.FragmentReassemblyRemaining: A count of bytes of data remaining to be reassembled into the Connection.FragmentReassemblyBuffer.

-Connection.InvalidatedToken: A local memory token, if any, which was invalidated by the RDMA provider in the process of receiving one or more message segments.

-Connection.KeepaliveInterval: The timeout to initiate send of a keepalive message on an idle RDMA connection.

-Connection.KeepaliveRequested: A value indicating whether a send with the SMB_DIRECT_RESPONSE_REQUESTED flag is outstanding.
-The value MUST be one of "NONE", "PENDING", or "SENT".

-Connection.SendImmediate: A Boolean value that, if set, indicates a data packet is to be sent immediately.
+- Connection.FragmentReassemblyRemaining: A count of bytes of data remaining to be reassembled into the Connection.FragmentReassemblyBuffer. - Connection.InvalidatedToken: A local memory token, if any, which was invalidated by the RDMA provider in the process of receiving one or more message segments. - Connection.KeepaliveInterval: The timeout to initiate send of a keepalive message on an idle RDMA connection. - Connection.KeepaliveRequested: A value indicating whether a send with the SMB_DIRECT_RESPONSE_REQUESTED flag is outstanding.
+The value MUST be one of "NONE", "PENDING", or "SENT". - Connection.SendImmediate: A Boolean value that, if set, indicates a data packet is to be sent immediately.